Interested in joining our team? Visit our careers page to see open positions.

 Erika Andiola is the Chief Advocacy Officer for RAICES and former Press Secretary for Latino Outreach for Bernie 2016.
 She started her community organizing experience when she co-founded the Arizona Dream Act Coalition.
 She then served in the National Coordinating Committee and the Board of Directors for the United We Dream Network.
 Her personal struggle as an undocumented woman herself, with an undocumented family, has given her the drive and the passion to keep fighting for immigrant and human rights.

-Brendan Colthurst, Chief Technology Officer
+Brendan Colthurst, Chief Digital Officer

 Los Angeles, CA